Seagate/cortx-prvsnr/devops/jenkins/README.md

 In case of local setup Jenkins will be available at `https://localhost:8083/`.

 **Note**. server port is always `8083` for now.

-#### Initial run

-During the first run Jenkins will ask you to go through a few steps:

-1.  to unlock the server using the admin initial password.
-You would be provided with a path on a server as an option and you can resolve the password as follows:

-    ```bash
-    docker exec -it cortx-prvsnr-jenkins cat <path>
-    ```

-2. After that you would be prompted to specify the list of plugins.
-    As long as the current logic takes care about that automatically you will likely want to close the window to skip that step.
-Alternatively you can choose `Select plugin to install` and unselect all using `None` and then `Install`.

-3. The next step will create first admin user, you would be able to specify credentials and other admin settings.

-4. The last step would be about Jenkins server url configuration.
-    The default value will match one specified in configuration file.
-    So you can leave that as-is.

 #### Server management